-Glenn A. Mitchell Partner
+Glenn A. Mitchell Of Counsel

 Glenn A. Mitchell is one of the founders of Stein Mitchell Muse Cipollone & Beato LLP.
 He and Jacob Stein founded the firm in 1965 with a handshake.
 After leaving the Federal Trade Commission's antitrust trial staff in 1964, Mr. Mitchell has engaged in a wide variety of civil and administrative litigation.
 Since 1973, his practice has concentrated on antitrust, trade regulation and commercial cases.